django/deps/draft/0010-new-governance.rst

    usual 3.

-2. Once such a DEP reaches "accepted" status, the Technical Board MUST notify the Secretary of the DSF, in writing, of the existence of an accepted DEP for changing the governance process.
+2. Once such a DEP reaches "accepted" status, the Technical Board MUST direct one of its members to notify the Secretary of the DSF, in writing, of the existence of an accepted DEP for changing the governance process.

 3. The DSF Board SHALL hold a vote, at its earliest convenience, on a motion to adopt the proposed change.
 If the DSF Board rejects the